 - Publication in School-University Partnerships or PDS Partners

 - Service to home institution’s PDS program

-- NAPDS members may nominate candidates by letter or email to the Awards Committee.
+- NAPDS members may nominate candidates by letter or email to the Awards Committee using this link.

-- All nominations and supporting materials must be submitted electronically to NAPDS Awards committee no later than the published deadline.
+- All nominations and supporting materials must be submitted electronically to the NAPDS Awards committee no later than Monday, December 19, 2022.